BlackJackTone/agdlsadfjl/readme.md

 O2: Reservoir sampling

 The pseudocode is consistent with both our formula derivation and code implementation.
-Using "observed stream" for estimation is not an easy problem, and this is one of the reasons why we introduced the order assumption in the O1.
+Using "observed stream" for estimation is not an easy problem, and this is one of the reasons why we introduced the order assumption in O1.
 If we start join after the reservoir sampling is completely finished, the extra memory used during processing will not bring benefits in result.
 We will add a detailed discussion of it in Sec 5.1 and present the result not using "observed stream".

 O3: Hardware optimization